 Richly illustrated with dozens of color illustrations from early manuscripts, this groundbreaking volume provides an authoritative and highly readable translation along with an extensive introduction.

-Other features include a chronology of Walatta Petros's life, maps, a called to be witnesses for Jesus Christ to the furthest reaches of the globe.
+of global Pentecostalism.
+Anderson argues that its spread is so dramatic because it is an "ends of the earth" movement--Pentecostals believe that they are called to be witnesses for Jesus Christ to the furthest reaches of the globe.
 His wide-ranging account examines such topics as the Azusa Street revival in Los Angeles, the role of the first missionaries in China, India, and Africa, Pentecostalism's incredible diversity due to its deep local roots, and the central role of women in the movement.
 He describes more recent developments such as the creation of new independent churches, megachurches, and the "health and wealth" gospel, and he explores the increasing involvement of Pentecostals in public and political affairs across the globe.
 Why is this movement so popular?
-Anderson points to such features as the emphasis on the Spirit, the "born-again" experience, incessant evangelism, healing and deliverance, cultural flexibility, a place-to-feel-at-home, religious continuity, an egalitarian community, and meeting material needs--all of which contribute to Pentecostalism's remarkable appeal.
+Anderson points to such features as the emphasis on the Spirit, the "born-again" experience, incessant evangelism, healing and deliverance, cultural flexibility, a place-to-feel-at-home, religious continuity, an egalitarian community, and meeting material needs-all of which contribute to Pentecostalism's remarkable appeal.